 Bloom Season: April – May

-Suggested Uses: These dainty, spring beauties grow in deciduous woods and are a great addition to a woodland garden.
+Suggested Uses: Dutchman’s Breeches are dainty, spring beauties that grow in deciduous woods and are a great addition to woodland gardens.
 The flowers arise from small bulblets, make a welcome appearance and eventually die back to the ground as the flowers fade and the days get warmer.
 Deer and rabbit resistant.

 Native Range: The Upper Midwest, New England and the Pacific Northwest.

 Pollinators: Bumblebees.
 Very important spring food source for pollinators!
 These are also a high-value nectar source for adult monarch butterflies.

 Flowers: The 3/4″ hanging flowers have 4 sepals and 4 petals.
 The outer petals form the distinctive “breeches” or v-shape of the flower.
 There are 6 stamens.